 \section{Variation of the response matrix and the additive bias}

-To have a better visualisation of the variation of the response matrix and the additive bias, we compute the histogram of their distribution in Fig.~\ref{fig:hist_R} and \ref{fig:hist_c} respectively.
+To have a better visualization of the variation of the response matrix and the additive bias, we compute the histogram of their distribution in Figs.~\ref{fig:hist_R} and \ref{fig:hist_c}, respectively.
 In every histogram, we add as a black line the value found by the global calibration.
-From those histograms, we can clearly see that when the pixels are smaller the dispersion is larger, which is due to the fact that the number of galaxies in one patch is lower and therefore there is more noise.
+From those histograms, we can clearly see that when the pixels are smaller the dispersion is larger, which is because the number of galaxies in one patch is lower and therefore there is more noise.
 In all cases, we see that the values are spread around the mean one.

 We confirm that the values are spread around the mean one, with larger dispersion at smaller scale of calibration.